pavroto/tntouch/README.md

-Second, I am the one who likes to create files with names like `2024-11-28-SystemProgramming-Networking.txt` for notes, so later it is easier for me to find it with `find` tool in my huge university materials archive.
+Second, I am the one who likes to create files with names like `2024-11-28-SystemProgramming-Networking.txt` for notes, so later it is easier for me to find it with `find` tool or `telescope.nvim` in my huge university materials archive.
 But writing dates over and over again is just exhausting, so I decided to both pass the assignment and create a tool that would solve my own problem.
 And technically, that is why the tool is designed to work the way it works.

 Also, `tntouch` doesn't touch ¯\\\_(ツ)\_/¯